Are you considering RingCentral as a phone solution but weighing your options? Or are you a current RingCentral customer and ready to move on?

 - Ease of use: Complex systems can mean increased spending on training staff.
 The result could be a lower ROI.

 - Customer support: Is customer support easy to reach?
 They should be able to offer quick solutions when you need them most.
-Through testing different providers, we’ve seen firsthand how easier it is for teams to adopt systems with a simple setup and features.
+Through testing different providers, we’ve seen firsthand how easy it is for teams to adopt systems with a simple setup and features.

 Quo: The best RingCentral alternative